-Experimental and clinical studies were included (case reports, retrospective, prospective and randomized trials) with qualitative and/or quantitative analysis.
-Initially, the key words were determined by searching the DeCS tool (Descriptors in Health Sciences, BIREME base) and later verified and validated by MeSH System (Medical Subject Headings, the US National Library of Medicine) to achieve consistent search.
+Experimental and clinical studies were included (case reports, retrospective, prospective and randomized trials) with qualitative and quantitative analysis.
+Initially, the key words were determined by searching the DeCS tool (Descriptors in Health Sciences, BIREME base) and later verified and validated by MeSh system (Medical Subject Headings, the US National Library of Medicine) in order to achieve consistent search.

-2.1 MeSH Terms
+2.1.
+Mesh Terms

-descriptors The included were Osseointegration.
-Bisphosphonate.
+The descriptors included were Osteoporosis.
+Osteonecrosis. bone resorption.
+Osseointegration.
 Dental implant.
-Osteoporosis.
 Complications.
-The literature search was conducted through online databases: Pubmed, Scopus, Web of Science e Embase, Cochrane, Ovid, Periodicos.com, Harvard Library and Google Scholar.
+The literature search was conducted through online databases: PubMed, Scopus, Web of Science e Embase, Cochrane, Ovid, Periodicos.com, Harvard Library and Google Scholar.
 The risk of BIAS in the present study was not analyzed.

-2.2 Series of Articles and Eligibility
+2.2.
+Series of Articles and Eligibility

-A total of 64 articles were found involving the MeSH Terms.
-Initially, it was held the exclusion of existing titles and duplications in accordance with the interest described in this work.
+A total of 79 articles were found involving the MeSH Terms.
+Initially, it was held the exclusion existing title and duplications in accordance with the interest described this work.
 After this process, the summaries were evaluated and a new exclusion was held.
-A total of 35 articles were evaluated in full, and 26 were included and discussed in this study.
+A total of 46 articles were evaluated in full, and 29 were included and discussed in this study.

-3. Literature Review
+3. Development and Literature Review

-3.1 Osteoporosis, Osseointegration and Dental Implants
+3.1.
+Osteoporosis, Osseointegration and Dental Implants - Concept and Epidemiology

-Osteoporosis is defined as a systemic skeletal disorder, associated with aging, characterized by loss of bone mass, which makes the bone more fragile and more prone to fractures [5].
-The World Health Organization defined osteoporosis as a level of bone mineral density greater than 2.5 standard deviations below the average of normal young women [6-9].
-After 60 years of age, a third of the population has this disorder, it occurs twice more in women than in men and its diagnosis is made with the greater prevalence from the third decade of life.
+Osteoporosis is defined as a systemic skeletal disorder, associated with aging, characterized by loss of bone mass, which makes the bone more fragile and more prone to fractures [13].
+The World Health Organization defined osteoporosis as a level of bone mineral density greater than 2.5 standard deviations below the average of normal young women [17-20].
+After 60 years of age, a third of the population has this disorder, it occurs twice more in women than in men and its diagnosis is made with greater prevalence from the third decade of life.

-Among the systemic alterations, osteoporosis is one of the dysfunctions commonly found by implant dentists [6].
+Among the systemic alterations, osteoporosis is one of the dysfunctions commonly found by implant dentists [17].
 Osteoporosis acts by modifying the metabolism of the bone tissues, disorganizing the trabecular architecture of the cortical and alveolar bone, which are responsible for the tooth support.
-It is estimated that 1.3 million of all fractures and 133,000 hip fractures occur each year as a result of osteoporosis [9].
+It is estimated that 1.3 million of all fractures and 133,000 of hip fractures occur each year as a result of osteoporosis [20].

 Osteoporosis can be classified as type I and type II.
-Type I (postmenopausal) occurs when there is the loss of trabecular bone mass, resulting in fractures of the vertebrae and wrists, which may be more evident in the mandible and in the alveolar bone, is associated with the aging and plasma decrease of estrogen in the menopause, affecting mainly women; And Type II (senile), occurs when there is the loss of trabecular bone mass that can affect both cortical and spongy bone, resulting in hip fractures, which can affect both sexes and in ages over 70 years [6, 10-13].
+Type I (postmenopausal) occurs when there is loss of trabecular bone mass, resulting in fractures of the vertebrae and wrists, which may be more evident in the mandible and in the alveolar bone, is associated with the aging and plasma decrease of estrogen in the menopause, affecting mainly women; And Type II (senile), occurs when there is loss of trabecular bone mass that can affect both cortical and spongy bone, resulting in hip fractures, which can affect both sexes and in ages over 70 years [12-17].

-There is a higher prevalence of the development of osteoporosis in women, and there are some risk factors that may explain this difference, such as early menopause, artificial menopause, nulliparous, and estrogen replacement [14-17].
+There is a higher prevalence of the development of osteoporosis in women, and there are some risk factors that may explain this difference, such as early menopause, artificial menopause, nulliparous and estrogen replacement [21-24].
 For men, reduced testicular function (male hypogonadism) can be cited as a risk factor.
-There are several other risk factors that may predispose to both sexes: heredity, tobacco, alcohol, caffeine, obesity, absence of physical activity, ethnicity, changes in calcium levels, malnutrition, decreased levels of vitamin D, elevated Levels of parathyroid hormone, and other hormones, all these factors may manifest in both men and women with osteoporosis [5-6].
+There are several other risk factors that may predispose to both sexes: heredity, tobacco, alcohol, caffeine, obesity, absence of physical activity, ethnicity, changes in calcium levels, malnutrition, decreased levels of vitamin D, elevated Levels of parathyroid hormone and other hormones, all these factors may manifest in both men and women with osteoporosis [13,17].